Discovering Mythology (Challenge Kit)

 Hero, for the Greeks, means a lord or master.
 It tells the world that you have a high social status.
 97% of Greeks were peasant farmers, and the other 3% were Upper class.
 Heroes usually were scarier, bigger, and stronger than normal men.

-Most heroes lived in the Bronze Age, but some were in the Dark Age.
+Most heroes lived in the Bronze Age, but some lived in the Dark Age.
 Stories about heroes are called legends.
 Most hero stories start out pretty basic and are true, but soon they snowball into an unrealistic story.

 Snowballed stories often have:

-• One god parent
+• One godparent

 • Hero has a god on his side